hpc-uk/build-instructions/pyenvs/miniconda3/ipypar/config_ipyparallel_cirrus.md

 Create the Jupyter configuration file
 -------------------------------------

-Return to your Cirrus login account to run the following command.
+Return to your Cirrus login account and run the following command.

 ```bash
 jupyter notebook --generate-config